pran-7-5/eco_style/README.md

 Hemp cigarettes can replace nicotine(hemp has very lower THC than marijuana).(Billion dollar startup idea)

-**Never use cigarettes(carcinogenic), e-cigarettes, cocaine and others(these are synthetic, inorganic, lab made, lots of chemicals, fatal).
+**Never use cigarettes(carcinogenic), e-cigarettes, cocaine and other(these are synthetic, inorganic, lab made, lots of chemicals, fatal).
 ```

 Cooking